-Do you already have an online shop or would like to sell online?
-But you still want to act sustainably?
-Easier said than done.
-We'll look at the most important tips on how to better combine online shopping and climate protection.
+You have an online shop or like to shop online?
+And you still want to act sustainably?
+That's not so easy.
+We list the most important tips on how online shopping and climate protection can be better combined.

-Every single order consumes resources, from logistics to packaging to transport.
-Not to mention the returns accumulating in webshops, in some cases up to 30 percent or more of orders are returned.
-We consumers also face a dilemma: can we protest with and support Fridays for Future, and at the same time shop online and stream every series on Netflix & Co.?
-These somehow don't fit together.
+Because every single order consumes resources: from logistics to packaging to transport.
+Not to mention the returns that accumulate in webshops - in some environments up to 30 percent and more.
+So we consumers are also in a dilemma: running or sympathising with Fridays for Future, and at the same time shopping online or streaming every series on Netflix & Co?
+That doesn't really mix.

 According to their own statements, companies such as Amazon are working to compensate for their enormous CO2 consumption.
 Compensating for every single individual bottle of shampoo ordered in a climate neutral way?
 Even if this were possible, it would take very long time to achieve.
 So what can you do right now?
 As a shop operator or as a consumer?

-"Green" online stores - how does that work?
+"Green" online stores - how does it work?

-More and more webshops are claiming to be as sustainable as they possibly can be.
-For small shops in particular, this is a good way to stand out from the crowd and be able to compete with giants like Amazon and Zalando.
-You're doing some positive for the environment and, at the same time, you're increasing your sales in the niche market.
+More and more web shops are declaring themselves to be as sustainable as possible.
+Especially for smaller shops, this is a good way to stand out from the crowd.
+And to be able to compete against Amazon, Zalando etc. You do good with it, at the same time you increase your sales in the niche.

 As an online shop, the following levers help you, at least in some part, to work for and not against the environment:

-- Sustainable products: An ideal situation is, of course, if you sell goods that are in themselves environmentally friendly.
-Or you support sustainability - for example in the area of upcycling and second-hand goods.
-You should still also pay attention to the additional levers in this list, however.
+- Sustainable products: The best argument, of course, is if you sell goods that are inherently green.
+Or support sustainability - for example in the area of upcycling and second hand.
+Nevertheless, you should also pay attention to the following points.

 - Green shipping: Service providers such as DHL GoGreen offer sustainable shipping solutions for an additional fee.
-Check what your service providers are offering very carefully.
-If they come under criticism, then this will also rub off negatively on your company.
+Check the offers of your service providers very carefully.
+If they come under criticism, this will rub off on your company.

-- Shipping costs: Charge shipping costs that correspond to the actual resource costs.
-A minimum order value (caution: legal guidelines) or only allow free shipping for higher value orders.
-This way you encourage your customers to bundle their orders together as much as possible.
+- Shipping costs: Charge shipping costs that correspond to the actual resource expenditure.
+A minimum order value (caution: legal requirements) or free shipping only from a higher order total are further mechanisms to ensure that your customers make their purchases from you as collectively as possible.

-- Packaging material: Don't just pay attention to using green raw materials and supply chains for the products you sell.
-Using a giant cardboard box with a huge amount of plastic filling material to ship a small product?
-This is how the big shops irritate their customers.
-Please don't repeat their mistake.
+- Packaging materials: Don't just look for green raw materials and supply chains in the products themselves.
+A giant cardboard box with a ton of plastic filler for a manageable product?
+That's what the big stores can use to annoy their customers.
+Please don't you too.

-- Sensible handling of returns: Even politicians are now getting involved in the issue of returns waste and trying to reduce it.
-Find a sensible use for returns - sell them as B-goods in your shop or donate them to a good cause.
+- Sensible handling of returns: Even politicians are now trying to prevent wasteful returns.
+Find a sensible use for returns, sell them as B-goods in the shop or donate them to a good cause.
 Clarify in advance what is legally possible.

-- Supply chains: Choose your suppliers, vendors, labels, partners and brands according to their environmental approach.
-You can also use this fact for advertising, for example by reporting about it in your blog or shop magazine.
-Open communication is good for your online shop.
+- Supply chains: Select your suppliers, vendors, labels, partners, and brands based on how they treat ecology.
+You can also advertise this, for example by reporting on the shop in your blog or magazine.
+Open communication looks good on your online shop.

 Creative approaches are also popular.
 For example, you could reward regular customers with a bonus system for placing small orders less frequently and instead bundling the items together for larger orders.
 Or you allow the shopping cart to be updated a day after the order is placed or right up until it's ready to ship.
 The reality is that customers do often forget an item or two when placing an order.